F-center: Fs centers

-F centers can appear anywhere in the crystal but have substantially different properties if formed on the surface of an oxide crystal.
+F centers can appear anywhere in the crystal but have substantially different properties if formed on the surface of an oxide crystal, where they are called Fs centers.
 Electrons bound in Fs centers have smaller transition energies compared to bulk F centers.
 Surface F centers in alkali halide crystals behave as a slightly perturbed bulk center, with a shift of below -0.1eV.
 They tend to protrude from the surface compared to regular lattice points as well.

-With F centers being less bound than electrons at regular lattice sites, they work as a catalyst for adsorption.
+With F centers being more weakly bound than electrons at regular lattice sites, they work as a catalyst for adsorption.

-However this means that these defects quickly deteriorate in open air by absorbing oxygen, but are reversible by removing the oxygen from the environment.
+However, this means that these defects quickly deteriorate in open air by absorbing oxygen, but are reversible by removing the oxygen from the environment.
 The ESR spectrum of Fs center is temperature dependent in the hyperfine structure in oxides.
-This must arise from an increasing overlap of the unpaired electron wave function at the Nucleus of the positive ion.
+This must arise from an increasing overlap of the unpaired electron wavefunction at the Nucleus of the positive ion.

-Fs center can be changed or destroyed by heating.
-The defects in alkali halide crystals are destroyed at low temperatures. crystals start to slowly discolour at 200 K. For oxides temperatures to destroy these defects is substantially higher, 570 K for CaO.
+Fs centers can be changed or destroyed by heating.
+The defects in alkali halide crystals are destroyed at low temperatures.
+Crystals start to slowly discolor at 200 K. Higher temperatures are required to destroy Fs centers in oxides (570 K for CaO).
 In oxides it is possible to create complex Fs centers by annealing.

-Creating F centers in a laboratory
+Fabrication

 Irradiation

 The first F centers created were in alkali halide crystals.
 These halides were exposed to high-energy radiation, such as X-rays, gamma radiation or a tesla coil.

 There are three mechanisms of energy absorption by radiation:

 a) Exciton formation.
 This amounts to an excitation of a valence electron in a halide ion.
 The energy gained (typically 7 or 8 eV) will partly be lost again through the emission of a luminescent photon.
 The rest of the energy is available for displacing ions.
 This energy radiates through the lattice as heat.
 However, it turns out that his energy is too low to move ions and therefore not capable of generating F centers.

 b) Single ionization.
 This corresponds to separating an electron from a halide ion; the energy required is about 2 eV more than exciton formation.
 One can imagine that the halide ion which lost an electron, is not properly bound on its lattice site any more.
 It is possible that it will move through the lattice.
 The created vacancy can now trap the electron, creating the F center.
 If the halide ion recaptures the electron first, it can release more thermal energy than by exciton formation (2 eV more) and it could cause other ions to move also.